tombulled/innertube/README.md

 # innertube
 Python Client for Google's Private InnerTube API.
 Works with: **YouTube**, **YouTube Music**, **YouTube Kids**, **YouTube Studio**

+### About
+I initially created a [YouTube Music Web API Client](https://github.com/tombulled/python-youtube-music), however I failed miserably to follow the [KISS](https://en.m.wikipedia.org/wiki/KISS_principle) principle.
+Therefore, I created this package to handle low-level interactions with the InnerTube API that works with each of the YouTube services!

 ### Installation
 ```shell
 $ foo...